 When we started with MeetMatch, we wanted to make something different, something no one had ever experienced.
 We wanted to build the perfect networking solution.

-So why is networking with MeetMatch 40 times more effective/ efficient than with any other solution?
+So why is networking with MeetMatch 40 times more effective/ efficient than any other solution?

 The simple & short explanation:

 - Random matching gives you a chance of at most 5% to meet somebody interesting, while the MeetMatch matchmaking algorithm makes this >50%.